aimun-naharr/product-analysis/README.md

 #Headphone_city
+***
+A list of features used in the project
-“*” It has home page
+* It has a home page with some customer reviews